+It is known that the hitting times in one-dimensional Ornstein--Uhlenbeck processes have exponential tails.
+The exact rate of exponential decay is given in~\cite[Corollary~3.1]{alili2005representations} in terms of Weber's parabolic cylinder functions, which arise from solving the Sturm-Liouville problem associated with the Ornstein--Uhlenbeck process on a half-infinite interval with the Dirichlet boundary condition.
 From the exponential tails of hitting times, it follows that the successive excursions of $W$ above $-1$ that reach $-1/2$ have lengths that form an i.i.d.~sequence with exponential tails.
 Indeed, the length of each one is the sum of two independent hitting times: the hitting time of $-1/2$ starting at $-1$, and the hitting time of $-1$ starting at $-1/2$.
 The same applies to successive excursions below $1$ that reach $1/2$.
 Among both such types of excursion, we now consider only those whose length is at least $1$, since by~\eqref{eq:Wbound} excursions shorter than this after time $t_1$ can only produce increments $I_i$ that tend to $0$.
 For each type of excursion, the $n^{th}$ instance of the remaining long excursions starts at a time that is at least $n$, since they all have length at least $1$ and are disjoint (although excursions of the two different kinds can overlap).
 Hence, if $L_t$ is the length of the longest excursion of either kind up to time $t$, then